Castle Szidonia: Post-communism

 In 1997, Derry Márta bought the castle and renovated the historic structure despite its poor condition.
 The preparatory work for the surveying and design took place from February to August 1998, and construction from September 1998 to December 1999.
 The interior work began in parallel with the construction work from September to December 1999.
 The property was then opened to the public on New Year's Eve.

-The renovations prioritized the preserving as much of the old manor buildings as possible.
+The renovations prioritized preserving as much of the old manor buildings as possible.
 Due to an increased number of hotel guests, new stairs were developed along the two side wings, raised roofs, and attic.

 The ground floor was expanded with a glazed veranda conservatory and converted into a restaurant.
-The largest intervention in the build-wing swimming pool this meant, but tried not to disturb the harmony of the castle.
-The backyard maintained and developed while the current premises of the sauna and nice varied.
-The swimming pool with a glass polygonal shape is not only the park is trying to close a connection, but also refers to the development of the main entrance façade of glazed conservatory as well.
+The largest intervention in the build-wing swimming pool meant, but tried not to disturb the harmony of the castle.
+The backyard is maintained and developed while the current premises of the sauna and nicely varied.
+The swimming pool with a glass polygonal shape is not only the park trying to close a connection, but also refers to the development of the main entrance façade of a glazed conservatory as well.

-Organically linked to the castle within the castle garden L-shaped farm building, which has been managed by the council, after the nationalization.
-It worked inside the youth club, village library, hair salon, organized by the place where the village celebrations and gatherings.
-It was a popular place.
-The government would have liked, but he could not sacrifice the order imports.
-Thus, was born the idea that the new owners of the castle undertake the renovation of the farm building, which historically has always belonged to the castle anyway, so that the castle and its environment in all its glory as a hotel to work on.
-How the community is not exposed to harm, instead they built a place designated by the government of a new, more suitable for today's needs of the village house, which has not only events venue, but also the permanent home of the local government.
+The L-shaped farm building, intricately connected to the castle within the castle garden, has been under the management of the council since nationalization.
+It served various purposes, including functioning as a youth club, village library, and hair salon.
+It also hosted village celebrations and gatherings, making it a beloved and frequented location.
+Although the government desired its preservation, the import regulations posed a challenge.
+Consequently, a solution arose—entrusting the renovation of the farm building to the new owners of the castle, given its historical affiliation with the castle.
+This initiative aimed to restore the castle and its surroundings to its former glory, transforming it into a functional hotel.
+To ensure the community's well-being, the government designated a new, more suitable location for the village house, which not only serves as an event venue but also houses the local government permanently.

-The exchange took place, so that became the village built a new house is proof that good cause to private owners and municipalities can cooperate benefit everyone.

 The former economic building of what is now called the Udvarhaz, increased the attic floor area, making sure, however, that the new building mass should not be too pronounced.
 There, 13 rooms were built.

 The Japanese house and external ponds at the castle were restored to their original form.